Rubygems by murb

 Introducing Web Page Archiver (new ruby gem)

-An article, posted almost 12 years ago filed in html, website, ruby, gem, archive, web page archiver, base64, data uri, mhtml, mime html & rubygems by murb.
+An article, posted more than 12 years ago filed in html, website, ruby, gem, archive, web page archiver, base64, data uri, mhtml, mime html & rubygems by murb.

 To the ruby-folks (ruby is a programming language).
 Just a quick note to inform you that I've coded a new ruby gem: